-We got wet as well, but my husband was dripping.
-He initially wasn’t too happy with getting that wet but he had a great time.
+We got wet as well, but even tough husband was dripping, he had a great time.
 After a trip to the bathroom to “shower” we were off to our next ride the Haunted Mansion.
 Yet another ride my daughter refused to open her eyes on that has turned into her FAVORITE ride.
 She’s watched countless documentaries on the attraction and keeps telling us things about it that we didn’t know.
 She’s setting herself up to be a VIP tour guide after school.
 It was very neat to be able to follow the guides and be toted from park to park via the cast-member entrances and exists, with super helpful VIP guides.

 My. husband, who loves this ride, always tries to get me to go on it but I won’t.
 From Space Mountain we hit Buzz Lightyear’s Space Ranger Spin as a nice little add on, it’s fun and a blast to ride.
 After Buzz we made our way to the parking lot located behind Tomorrowland, there we boarded into our vans and made our way over to EPCOT.

 EPCOT is where we stopped for lunch at Sunshine Seasons, this was a bit of a bummer, while the food here is good, and we enjoyed the selection.